KrozT/openai-discord/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Formally called 'Aurora GPT' is a Discord chatbot that utilizes the GPT-3.5-Turbo language model by OpenAI.
+Formerly known as 'Aurora AI', Aurora AI is a Discord chatbot that utilizes the GPT-3.5-Turbo language model by OpenAI.
 Built with discord.js, it generates responses to user input in a conversational format.
-Designed for simplicity, it's a great tool to explore GPT-3.5-Turbo within Discord.
+Designed for simplicity, it's a great tool to explore the capabilities of GPT-3.5-Turbo within Discord.
+Additionally, it also supports the use of DALL-E, the image generation model also developed by OpenAI, allowing it to generate creative images alongside its natural language abilities.
 <details>

 <summary>Screenshots</summary>